SciTech Oncology Product Pipeline

 Selected Product Pipeline

 SciTech has developed a novel approach to enhance the bioavailability of hydrophobic (or water insoluble) drugs, including fenretinide.
 SciTech’s novel drug delivery medium for hydrophobic drugs; namely, the SciTech Drug Delivery Vehicle (SDV), in combination with fenretinide has led to SciTech’s lead drug product ST-001 nanoFenretinide.

 SciTech is developing several novel nanoparticle formulations of fenretinide for treating a broad range of cancers from lymphomas and lung cancer to prostate, pancreatic, breast and colon cancers as well as topical formulations for the treatment of various pre-cancerous and cancer conditions of the skin.

 SciTech’s lead drug product ST-001 nanoFenretinide is targeted for the treatment of T-cell non-Hodgkin's lymphoma (NHL).
-The company has submitted an Investigational New Drug (IND) Application for ST-001 nanoFenretinide in the treatment of NHL; and, the IND is currently under review at the U.S. FDA.
+The company has submitted an Investigational New Drug (IND) Application for ST-001 nanoFenretinide in the treatment of NHL; and, the IND has recently been approved by the U.S. FDA.
 The FDA has granted Orphan Drug Status for ST-001 nanoFenretinide in the treatment of two types of non-Hodgkin’s lymphoma (NHL): peripheral T-cell lymphoma (PTCL) and cutaneous T-cell lymphoma (CTCL).

 Utilizing the results from its Phase 1 NHL clinical study, SciTech will initiate a clinical trial for the treatment of small cell lung cancer (SCLC) with its nanoparticle formulation of fenretinide (nanoFenretinide).